-If you are growing a beard for the first time, or are starting all over again,…
+If you are growing a beard for the first time, or if you are starting to…

 Are you wondering what stimulates beard growth?
 Are you having a hard time growing a beard?
 Then you’ve arrived at the right article.

 Before we move to the solution, one must realize that growing a beard can be tough.
 Just because you have a full, thick head of hair, it doesn’t mean that you’re able to develop a mustache or beard easily.

 In reality, many men face challenges when trying to grow a beard.
 Growing a beard for most of us requires patience and perseverance.